Waterloo, Iowa

 Waterloo is a city in and the county seat of Black Hawk County, Iowa, United States.
 It is the eighth-most populous city in Iowa, with a population of 67,314 at the 2020 census.
 Waterloo comprises a twin conurbation with neighboring municipality Cedar Falls, and is the larger of the two cities.
 The Waterloo – Cedar Falls metropolitan area has an estimated 170,000 residents.
+Waterloo is bisected into eastern and western halves by the Cedar River flowing southeastward.

 Waterloo is a major manufacturing, commercial, and cultural center in Northeast Iowa.
-Locally known as the "Factory City," John Deere brand agricultural machinery has been produced in the city for over a century.
-Waterloo is bisected by the Cedar River flowing southeastward.
+John Deere, a brand renowned for its tractors, engines, and other agricultural machinery, has been manufacturing its products in the city for over a century.
+Locally known as the “Factory City,” Waterloo has played a significant role in the production of these important agricultural tools since 1893.
+That year, the Waterloo Gasoline Engine Company began producing the first gasoline-powered tractor, which later became known as the “Waterloo Boy” brand.
+The city has been designated as a World War II Heritage City by the National Park Service, and is home to the headquarters of the Silos and Smokestacks National Heritage Area.